 Hemorrhagic Gastroenteritis in Dogs

-Hemorrhagic gastroenteritis is scary, but responds to fast treatment.
+Hemorrhagic gastroenteritis symptoms in dogs is scary to witness, but thankfully HGE in dogs responds to fast treatment.

-The symptoms came on fast and furious.
+The signs of HGE came on fast and furious.
 One day Chloe was a healthy, tail-wagging Labrador Retriever and the next day she was vomiting mucus all over the house.
 Then her vomit turned red with blood and then came matching diarrhea.
-Chloe had hemorrhagic gastroenteritis, or HGE.
+Chloe had hemorrhagic gastroenteritis (HGE).